 The first player to go (determined by lottery) picks up one stick at a time until he is failed (one stick moves when he attempts to pick another up).
 The player sums up his points and the turn goes to the next player and so on until someone reaches 200 points.
 The winner is the first to total 200 points.
 You can use your own total if you wish.
 Some versions used 500.

-Players take turns removing a tile and placing it on top of the tower.
-Tiles can only be taken once there are 3 full layers above them.
+Players take turns removing one block at a time from a tower constructed of 54 blocks.
+Each block removed is then placed on top of the tower, creating a progressively taller and more unstable structure.
 The player before the person who knocks over the tower wins.
 Same rules as the classic Jenga.

 A strategy board game which can be played by two, three, four, or six people, playing individually or with partners.
 The game is a modern and simplified variation of the game Halma.( invented in Germany in 1892) The rules are simple, so even young children can play